 With an ample amount of crimson red pigment on your brush, paint the outer part of the petals again.
 Move your brush from the rim of each petal toward the white.
 You are fortifying stripes and the 3D effect of the petals.

 Last but not least, touch up the green and slightly yellow center of the flower.
 Touch up the outline again with the sepia-colored pencil.
 Paint around the outline of the flower with white gouache to mop up stray red paint and pencil marks.

 The amaryllis flower is done!

-Intrigued by the lined petals, I drew amaryllis as part of an illustration in a coloring calendar for a Norwegian publisher in 2017 (proud to tell it sold 11.000 copies).
-I used this drawing as a decorative element for home accents in my shop.
+Intrigued by the lined petals, I drew amaryllis as part of an illustration for a coloring calendar for a Norwegian publisher in 2017 (proud to tell it sold 11.000 copies!).
+I used the vignette as a decorative element for mugs and a tea towel, both including a meditation quote.
 My first intention was to color it red, but I struggled to make variations of red color work nicely in the digital drawing format.
 So I settled for blues and happy with the result.

 You are invited to take a stroll into the shop.